SpringNuance/Abaqus-UEL-Multiphysics/README.md

 The UEL code is trying to conform to the interface of UMAT and UMATHT subroutines as closely as possible

-BC conditions must only be Dirichlet type.
-This UEL has not supported Neumann type BC yet
+BC conditions must only be Dirichlet type (displacement or nodal temperature).
+This UEL has not supported Neumann type BC (traction or flux)

 There are 12 case studies
 1) Case 1: *ELASTIC, NLGEOM is turned off, no symmetry BC